ikstewa/protoc-gen-java-records/README.md

 To avoid naming conflicts the out class name is suffixed with `Records`, ex: `FooBarOuterClassRecords`

-The following proto will generate a record at `foo.bar.SimpleMessageProtoRecords.Simple`:
+The following proto will generate a record at `io.ikstewa.grpc.protoc.test.SimpleMessageProtoRecords.Simple`:

 ```proto
 syntax = "proto3";